 He undoubtedly loves white rooms with lots of texture.
-He created interest with a mix of modern furniture and classic architecture.
+He created interest with a mix of modern furniture, tusks and classic architecture.
 How fabulous are the chandeliers?
 The one in the above photo can be found on his website in The Swarovski Crystal Palace Collection.

 I like the contrast of the dark paneled walls, flooring and dining room table with the light ceiling, crystal chandelier and candlesticks.

 Kravitz’ home is filled with Modernist glam masterpieces by Paul Evans, Gabriella Crespi, Pedro Friedeberg, Michel Ducaroy, Joe Colombo, and Philippe Hiquily.
 Artwork by Jean-Michel Basquiat and Andy Warhol.